protontypes/open-sustainable-technology/README.md

 - [World Carbon Pricing Database](https://github.com/g-dolphin/WorldCarbonPricingDatabase) - This dataset contains information on carbon pricing mechanisms (carbon taxes or cap-and-trade) introduced around the world since 1990.
 - [elmada](https://github.com/DrafProject/elmada) - Dynamic electricity carbon emission factors and prices for Europe.
 - [eu_cbm_hat](https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat) - Enables the assessment of forest CO2 emissions and removals under scenarios of forest management, natural disturbances and forest-related land use changes.
+- [World Carbon Pricing Database](https://github.com/g-dolphin/WorldCarbonPricingDatabase) - The most comprehensive attempt at providing a consistent-across-jurisdiction description of carbon pricing mechanisms in terms of their sectoral (and fuel) coverage as well as the associated price signal.

 ### Carbon Capture
 - [ClimateMARGO.jl](https://github.com/ClimateMARGO/ClimateMARGO.jl) - A Julia implementation of MARGO, an idealized framework for optimization of climate change control strategies.